 How to Become an Effective Project Manager

 There are many ways by which one can become a project manager.
-While some learn project management principles in high school or college, others gradually become project managers after shouldering more responsibilities in their current roles and/or working in unrelated fields.
+While some learn project management definition and principles in high school or college, others gradually become project managers after shouldering more responsibilities in their current roles and/or working in unrelated fields.
 Irrespective of ways, here are four ways to consider becoming a project manager.

 1. Stocktaking of the existing skills